 The Canberra International Music Festival has a strong commitment to supporting the development of talented young musicians.
 We have played an important role in nurturing young instrumentalists and singers through our relationship with the ANU School of Music.
 Our objective in providing young musicians with the opportunity to participate in our Festival program is to provide vital performance experience, and the opportunity for one-on-one collaboration with master artists.
 We also strongly believe in giving young musicians the chance to experience premiering major Australian and International masterworks, and the chance to engage with those composers, through our composers-in-residence program.

 Through the generosity of our long term donors Arn Sprogis, Margot Woods and Anne and Roger Smith, we are delighted to be able to extend this opportunity to twenty-eight leading young musicians who are looking to advance their professional performance careers.
-The program will cover the cost of a return airfare (where required), a per diem allowance and accommodation (meals will be provided as well) for each successful applicant.
+The program will cover the cost of a return airfare (where required), a per diem allowance and accommodation (meals will be provided as well).

 About the Canberra International Music Festival